gvwilson/sensibleadventures/cloudherd/new.md

 "That's because they haven't rained for a while," Noxy explained defensively.
-"Rash and I will probably take them out tomorrow and let them rain over the fish pond.
+"Rash and I will probably take them out tomorrow and let them rain over the fishpond.
 Here, come with me."

 Descending the stairs was even harder on her knees than climbing them.
 Rather than cutting directly through the village, she led Thokmay on a